ShubhamRRana/WaterTankerAppv1/REFACTORING_VS_SUPABASE_STRATEGY.md

 ### 🎉 Phase 1 Status: **COMPLETE** ✅
 ### 🎉 Phase 2 Status: **COMPLETE** ✅
-### 🚀 Phase 3 Status: **IN PROGRESS** (Item 1 Complete) ✅
+### 🚀 Phase 3 Status: **IN PROGRESS** (Items 1 & 2 Complete) ✅

 **Phase 1: Pre-Supabase Foundation** has been successfully completed (100%).
 All critical code organization, error handling, type system improvements, and input validation have been implemented.

 **Phase 2: Supabase Integration** has been successfully completed (100%).
 All services, stores, and data migration infrastructure have been migrated to use Supabase with real-time subscriptions.

 **Phase 3: Post-Supabase Optimization** is in progress.
-Security Enhancements (Item 1) has been completed (100%).
-The codebase now includes comprehensive security monitoring, rate limiting, session management, and security auditing capabilities.
+Security Enhancements (Item 1) and Real-time Features (Item 2) have been completed (100%).
+The codebase now includes comprehensive security monitoring, rate limiting, session management, security auditing, optimized subscriptions, real-time location tracking, and push notifications.

 **Phase 1 Completed Items:**
 - ✅ Split large component files (4 files refactored)